-Now when you attend to call on this discontinued number it is obvious to get the reply “the number you have dialed is unallocated,” -OR- “the number you are trying to call is temporarily disconnected.”
+Now when you attempt to call this discontinued number it is obvious to get the reply “the number you have dialed is unallocated,” -OR- “The number you are trying to call is temporarily disconnected.”

 This also means that the recipient of the call has lost their number.